Lie 2-algebras of vector fields: Background and notation

-The map $T$ that assigns to each manifold $M$ its tangent bundle $TM$ and to each smooth map $f:M\to N$ between manifolds the differential $Tf:TM\to TN$ is a functor $T:\Man \to \Man$ from the category $\Man$ of manifolds to itself.
+Recall that we have a functor $T$ from the category $\Man$ of $C^\infty$ manifolds to itself.
+To each map $f:M\to N$ between manifolds the functor assigns the differential $Tf:TM\to TN$ between their tangent bundles.
 The fact that $T$ preserves the composition of maps is the chain rule.
-Moreover for any map $f:M\to N$ of manifolds the diagram
+Moreover for any map $f:M\to N$ the diagram